johanvanl/xml-alphabetizer/README.md

 XML Alphabetizer
 ================

-An XML Alphabetizer, which can be found deployed [HERE](http://xml-alphabetizer.appspot.com/).
+An XML alphabetizer (or XML sorter), which can be found deployed [HERE](http://xml-alphabetizer.appspot.com/).